 Sign Guestbook |

-©1999-2012 International Conference of War Veteran Ministers, founded 1989 as the National Conference of Viet Nam Veteran Ministers.
+©1999-2005 National Conference of Viet Nam Veteran Ministers, now serving veterans as the International Conference of War Veteran Ministers.
 All Rights Reserved.
-The International Conference of War Veteran Ministers and National Conference of Viet Nam Veteran Ministers are registered trademarks.
+The National Conference of Viet Nam Veteran Ministers is a registered trademark.
 All other trademarks are the property of their respective owners.
-ICWVM is funded by membership dues, donations, and major grants from organizations believing in our work.
+NCVNVM is funded by membership dues, donations, and major grants from organizations believing in our work.
 Contact information for officers and webmaster on separate page.
-This page last updated June 14, 2012.
+This page last updated February 18, 2005